microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

         4. Once deployment for storage account is completed, go to the resource and visit the Blobs sub-menu
         5. Click [+Container] then create a container name (ex. az-hw-remote-state-container or az-iso-remote-state-container) with private access

-3. **Configure Azure DevOps pipeline using Azure resource values**
+3. **Configure Azure DevOps pipeline by referencing Azure resources created in your Azure Cloud Subscription**

-    This step is about making sure Azure DevOps references all the values and resources you took the time to create in the Azure portal.
+    The goal of this step is to have the Azure Devops pipeline referencing the appropriate Azure resources (i.e. Azure Blob Storage Account, etc.) living within your Azure Cloud Subscription.
+This will ensure that infrastructure deployments are impacting the desired Azure Cloud Subscription and that the deployment process is permissioned to perform various operations needed for proper build and integration across various deployment stages.

     * Add the Azure Subscription being used for Cobalt as a *Service Connection*
         1. Return to your Azure DevOps subscription